Yosser Hughes: Memorable episode

-In perhaps the most memorable episode of the series, Bleasdale shows the complete disintegration of Yosser's life as his children are taken into care (after he is beaten up in his own house by four policemen), he is made homeless and finally tries to commit suicide in a lake.
+In perhaps the most memorable episode of the series, Bleasdale shows the complete disintegration of Yosser's life as his children are taken into care (after he is beaten up in his own house by four policemen), he is made homeless and finally tries to drown himself in a lake.
 Constantly trying to run the gauntlet of psychiatrists, social workers and creditors, Yosser makes numerous pathetic attempts to re-establish his identity and sense of self-worth, at one point gatecrashing a charity event to meet his apparent lookalike Graeme Souness.
-Yosser eventually ends up courting arrest by smashing a storefront window, then being arrested for head-butting one of the police officers who arrives on the scene.
+Yosser eventually ends up courting arrest by smashing a storefront window, then being arrested for headbutting one of the police officers who arrives on the scene.

 Bleasdale's use of black humour is also apparent in a scene in which a distraught Yosser and his three children enter a confessional where a priest named Father Daniel Thomas is listening, and telling him "I'm desperate, Father!"
-When the priest tries to calm him and sympathetically urges Yosser to call him Dan, Yosser blurts out the words "I'm desperate, Dan!", a play on the comic character, Desperate Dan.
-Bleasdale admitted in September 2011 on Radio 4's The Reunion, that he had been saving the joke for years, and that it was the perfect joke at the perfect time.
+When the priest tries to calm him and sympathetically urges Yosser to call him Dan, Yosser blurts out "I'm desperate, Dan!", a play on the comic character, Desperate Dan.
+In a September 2011 interview on Radio 4's The Reunion, Bleasdale said that he had been saving the joke for years, and that it was the "perfect joke at the perfect time".

+The episode was filmed on 16mm film, in contrast to the rest of the series which was filmed on OB tape, in order to evoke a darker atmosphere, although the original TV movie The Black Stuff had also been filmed on 16mm film.

 Final episode

 In the final episode, Yosser pays a visit to George Malone, possibly the only person to treat him with any degree of understanding, although George is now too ill to offer anything more than token advice.
 He has been taken in by his mother and there seems little chance that he will see his children again.

 Yosser attends George's funeral and loudly sniggers at the priest's banal eulogy.
 In the pub afterwards, he raises a cheer when he headbutts a vicious former bouncer into unconsciousness.

-In the very final scene, as three of the main characters watch a controlled demolition of a Tate & Lyle factory, Yosser's hopeless refrain of "gizza job" ("give us [me] a job") is almost a requiem for the old working-class community that is being destroyed.
+In the very final scene, as three of the main characters watch a controlled demolition of a Tate & Lyle factory, Yosser's hopeless refrain of "gizza job" ("give us [me] a job") became part of the nation's phrases.
+It is almost a requiem for the old working-class community that is being destroyed.

+Adaptation

+Yosser was portrayed by Barry Sloane in the 2023 stage adaptation of Boys from the Blackstuff by James Graham.